 On this page

 Concordia University is one of Canada's most dynamic universities in one of North America's most livable cities.
 It reflects a unique blend of commitments to diversity, accessibility, social responsibility, and innovation.
-With over 46,000 students (6,300 international) and nearly 1,700 full-time and part-time professors, Concordia is recognized for offering a rich academic experience combined with strong community engagement.
+With over 45,000 students (7,439 international) and over 2,000 full-time and part-time professors, Concordia is recognized for offering a rich academic experience combined with strong community engagement.

 This is a time of change for Concordia University Library.
-A new library space was recently inaugurated in the Grey Nuns Building.
-A major renovation and expansion project is transforming the Webster Library at the Sir George Williams Campus (downtown), and will be complete in the fall of 2017.
-An innovative technology program is being developed and will contribute to enhance the students experience in the libraries.
+A major renovation and expansion project recently transformed the Webster Library at the Sir George Williams Campus (downtown), and plans to renovate the Vanier Library at the Loyola campus will soon be underway.

 - The transformation of service offerings to provide an outstanding user experience